Program Requirements and Opportunities

 Department Learning Goals

-By promoting a thorough knowledge of the German language and the history, literature, and thought of German speaking cultures, the Bi-College Department of German fosters the skills and literacies essential for academic study and readiness for the twenty-first century.
+By promoting knowledge of German speaking cultures, the Bi-Co German Department fosters skills and literacies for the twenty-first century.
 These include:

-• critical thinking to promote real-world and creative problem-solving
+- critical thinking for real-world and creative problem-solving

-• intercultural competence by exploring different perspectives in an increasingly multilingual and multicultural world
+- intercultural competence by exploring different perspectives in a multilingual and multicultural world

-• interdisciplinary connections that grow from the global reach and influence of German Studies
+- interdisciplinary connections that grow from the global resonance of German Studies

-• skills applicable across all fields and for multiple purposes in multilingual environments
+- communicational skills applicable across all fields in multilingual environments

-• for evaluating media, primary, and secondary sources for research purposes.
+- skills for evaluating media and primary and secondary sources for research purposes.

 Senior Project Learning Goals